 Certification of Sewer System Management Plan

-The Legally Responsible Official shall upload its Sewer System Management Plan and all updates to the Plan (as required in section 5.1 of this General Order), and electronically certify the Sewer System Management Plan, and subsequent Plan updates within the California Integrated Water Quality System (CIWQS) Sewer System Management Plan module in accordance with spill database procedures provided in CIWQS.
-Alternately, the Enrollee shall maintain its Sewer System Management Plan on its publicly accessible internet site and shall provide the web link to the Plan on a document uploaded to CIWQS.

 Reporting Certification

-The Legally Responsible Official shall electronically certify and sign, on the Enrollee’s behalf, all applications, reports, Sewer System Management Plan(s) and corresponding updates, and other information submitted electronically to the State Water Board and/or a Regional Water Quality Control Board, as accommodated by CIWQS, and as follows:
+The LRO shall electronically certify and sign, on the Enrollee’s behalf, all applications, reports, SSMP(s) and corresponding updates, and other information submitted electronically to the State Water Board and/or a Regional Water Quality Control Board, as accommodated by CIWQS, and as follows:

 “I certify under penalty of perjury under the laws of the State of California that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to ensure that qualified personnel properly gather and evaluate the information submitted.
 Based on my inquiry of the person or persons directly responsible for gathering the information, the information submitted is, to the best of my knowledge and belief, true, accurate, and complete.
-I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations.
-Additionally, I certify that: (1) all reports and notifications of all sanitary sewer spills and/or discharges, (2) development and implementation of a Sewer System Management Plan, and (3) all required reports, comply with the requirements of the Statewide Sanitary Sewer Systems General Order.”
+I am aware that there are significant penalties for knowingly submitting false information, including the possibility of fine and imprisonment for knowing violations.
+Additionally, I certify that: this report complies with the requirements of the Statewide Sanitary Sewer Systems General Order.”

-All electronic reporting, electronic signatures and accompanying certifications must be in compliance with the spill database procedures provided in CIWQS.
+All electronic reporting, electronic signatures and accompanying certifications must be in compliance with the State database procedures provided in CIWQS.

 All hardcopy submittals to the State Water Board and/or a Regional Water Board must be accompanied by the above certification statement.
+The State Water Board or Regional Water Boards receiving hardcopy submittals shall confirm receipt in writing within five calendar days of receipt to the Enrollee.

 System Capacity

-The Enrollee shall maintain the system capacity necessary to convey base flows and design peak wet weather flows to prevent: (1) system capacity-related spills, and (2) adverse impacts to the treatment efficiency of downstream wastewater treatment facilities.
+The Enrollee shall maintain the system capacity necessary to convey base flows and the agency’s defined design peak wet weather flows to reasonably prevent: (1) system capacity-related spills, and (2) adverse impacts to the treatment efficiency of downstream wastewater treatment facilities.
 System capacity must meet or exceed the design criteria as defined in the System Evaluation and Capacity Assurance Plan in the Enrollee’s Sewer System Management Plan.

 System Performance Analysis